farhatizakaria/packet-tracer-ubuntu-deps/README.md

 # CiscoPacketTracer-Ubuntu_24.10
-All the dependencies you'll need to install Cisco Packet Tracer in Ubuntu 24.10
+All the dependencies you'll need to install Cisco Packet Tracer in Ubuntu 24.10 (also Ubuntu 24.04 LTS)

 # Install